Is hair loss hereditary?

 Not necessarily.
 It’s a little more complicated than that.
 Over 250 genes are known to be associated with MPB, and you likely have to have certain patterns of these genes to be sensitive to DHT.
 You get a combination of genes from both your parents, so you may not have the same patterns of these 250 genes as the male relatives in your family.
 This means MPB is partly hereditary.
 If men in your family have MPB, you’re more likely to develop it too, but it’s not guaranteed.

-Are the genes that cause male pattern baldness inherited from your mom?
+Are the genes that cause male pattern baldness inherited from your mother?

-No. One of the genes that was first found to be related to MPB is found on the X-chromosome, which is inherited only from your mom, which is where this myth comes from.
-But as we said, we now know there are over 250 genes associated with MPB, and most of these aren’t on the X-chromosome, meaning you can inherit them from your dad.
+No. One of the genes that was first found to be related to MPB is found on the X-chromosome, which is inherited only from your mother, which is where this myth comes from.
+But as we said, we now know there are over 250 genes associated with MPB, and most of these aren’t on the X-chromosome, meaning you can inherit them from your father.

 So you can inherit MPB from your dad.
 If he has it, you’re more likely to develop MPB too (although remember, it’s not 100% guaranteed).